Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 - or they may be mailed to:

-INTERNATIONAL TRANSCRIPTS PLEASE NOTE: Transcripts of college coursework completed outside of the US must be submitted for evaluation by one of the following organizations: Educational Credit Evaluators (ECE who can be contacted by email at email@example.com or through the web at www.ets.org); or World Education Services WES who can be contacted by email at firstname.lastname@example.org or through the web at www.wes.org.
+INTERNATIONAL TRANSCRIPTS PLEASE NOTE: Transcripts of college coursework completed outside of the US must be submitted for evaluation by one of the following organizations: World Education Services.
+WES can be contacted by email at email@example.com or through the web at www.wes.org.

-Where should I send my letters of recommendation, high school diploma/GED/homeschool transcript and any other documents required to complete the application process?
+Where should I send my letters of recommendation, high school diploma/GED/homeschool transcript, and any other documents required to complete the application process?
 These documents must be uploaded with your application before submission.
-Please assure that you have them in a .doc or .pdf format for upload available on your computer when you complete the application.
+Please assure that you have them in .pdf format for upload available on your computer when you complete the application.

 Can you explain the steps in the application process?
 Yes.

 - Submit all required application materials in advance of the application deadline (we welcome early applications!).

 - Participate in a recorded online Open House (details above).

 - Fill out FAFSA (if applicable) at https://fafsa.ed.gov/ [MCU school code: 042183].